 - If you have a valid visa within another passport, you will need to submit that passport along with your new one when applying for another visa.

 - Your fully completed visa application form

 Tip: The visa application form can be downloaded and saved to your computer, where you can complete it and print it for submission.
-Be sure to complete every field, if you leave a section blank the application will be rejected and you’ll need to submit it again, if a field doesn’t apply to you, rather fill it with ‘N/A’.
-When printing, be sure to print and submit only single sided pages, anything printed back to back will be rejected, as will any handwritten forms.
+Be sure to complete every field, if you leave a section blank the application will be rejected and will need to be submitted again.
+If a certain field doesn’t apply to you, rather fill it with ‘N/A’.
+When printing, be sure to print and submit only single-sided pages, anything printed back to back will be rejected, as will any handwritten forms.

 - Two recently taken passport photos

-Tip: You’ll be surprised at how many travelers get visas denied due to poor quality passport photos at the time of application.
+Tip: There are many travellers who get their visas denied due to poor quality passport photos during the time of application.
 You’ll need to submit 2 full-faced passport style pictures with a white background for your application.
 Ensure the photos are clear, anything blurry or unclear will be rejected.
 It’s also essential that the pictures have been taken within the last 6 months.

 - Proof of legal stay within the country you’re applying for.
 Essentially a proof of residence that shows you have reason to return to the country you’re applying from